Activate ID card with online ID function

 - Identifying yourself with PostIdent

-If you are applying for a new identity card and are at least 16 years old, you can use the online ID function.
-You will receive the required PIN (personal identification number), the unlock code, and further information in a sealed envelope when you apply for the identity card at the relevant authority.
+If you are applying for a new ID card and are at least 16 years old, you can use the online ID function.
+You will receive the required PIN (Personal Identification Number), as well as the unlock code and other information, in a sealed envelope directly when you apply for the ID card at the government office.

 To identify yourself online, you must set a six-digit PIN of your choice.

-- You can change your PIN at any time via the app or at the authorities.
+- You can change your PIN at any time via the app or at the government office.

 - If you forget your PIN, you can set a new one at your local government office.

-With the PUK (Personal Unlock Key), also known as the unlock code, you can lift a PIN block after three incorrect entries.
+You can use the PUK (Personal Unlock Key), also known as the unlock code, to bypass a PIN lock after three incorrect entries.
 However, you can only use the PUK to re-enter the correct PIN.
-Otherwise, contact your ID authority.
+Otherwise, contact your ID issuing authority.

-If you are younger than 16 at the time of application, the online ID card will be deactivated.
+If you are under 16 years of age at the time of application, the online ID function is deactivated.
 Activation is only possible after your 16th birthday.
-This is done free of charge at the authorities.
-If your ID card was issued before July 2017, the online ID function may be deactivated because this function was optional at the time.
-You can have this function activated free of charge at your local authorities.
+This is done at the issuing authority free of charge.
+If your ID card was issued before July 2017, the online ID function may be deactivated because this feature was optional at that time.
+You can have this function activated at your local authority free of charge.

 Prerequisites